tom-code/gomat/README.md

 - prototyping phase
 - it can commission device and send commands to it
 - commisioning does not implement any non-required steps (device authenticity verification, attestation, ...). it is minimal code to make it work without any focus on security
+- correct error handling is not really present - errors usually leads to panic

 ### how to use test application